yahoo/fluxible/README.md

 Development is currently being done against Node 0.10.

-Releases can be done with the following command:
+Releases can be done with the following commands:

 ```js
 gulp version -p <packageName> -v <patch|minor|major>